-The Quest for Ultimate Electromagnetics using Spatial Transformations (QUEST) is one of the flagship Programme Grants of the Engineering and Physical Sciences Research Council (EPSRC), UK.
-Attracting funding of £4.5million over five years, this multi-disciplinary collaboration is led by Queen Mary, University of London, in conjunction with the University of Oxford and the University of Exeter.
-This ambitious project, beginning in July 2011, brings together theoretical and experimental physics, and electrical and materials engineering, and aims to introduce a paradigm shift in the manipulation of electromagnetic fields through the development and application of new theory, the creation of innovative computer-aided design tools, and the manufacture and characterisation of novel devices and systems enabled by the production of radically new materials.
+The Quest for Ultimate Electromagnetics using Spatial Transformations (QUEST) was one of the flagship Programme Grants of the Engineering and Physical Sciences Research Council (EPSRC), UK.
+Attracting funding of £4.5million over five years, this multi-disciplinary collaboration was led by Queen Mary, University of London, in conjunction with the University of Oxford and the University of Exeter.
+This ambitious project, beginning in July 2011 and ending in March 2017, brought together theoretical and experimental physics, and electrical and materials engineering, and aimed to introduce a paradigm shift in the manipulation of electromagnetic fields through the development and application of new theory, the creation of innovative computer-aided design tools, and the manufacture and characterisation of novel devices and systems enabled by the production of radically new materials.

 If you wish to contact us for any reason, please visit the Contact page.